 To understand the risk of catching COVID-19 we need to understand the epidemic.

-All epidemics of infectious disease can be described in terms of a basic reproduction number R0 for each illness.
+These factors ultimately lead to a basic reproduction number R0 for each illness.
 This number is a measure of on average how many people are infected by an individual with the specific disease.
 If this number is <1 the epidemic will die (this means that on average each infected person infects slightly less than one other person).
 If this number is >1 the epidemic is likely to grow.
 Infections with higher R0 values are more likely to spread.
-Population measures such as isolation of infected individuals, masks, hand washing, school closures and social distancing all work by reducing the exposure risk with the intention of reducing the effective transmission below 1 but regardless as much as possible in order to give the best possible chance for the epidemic to die.
-In China, the public health measures reduced the early Ro measures from 3.5 to 0.38.
-They were highly effective.
-How effective the measures will be in Europe by comparison will be key in controlling the epidemic.
+Population measures such as isolation of infected individuals, masks, hand washing, school closures and social distancing all work by reducing the exposure risk with the intention of reducing the effective R0 below 1 but regardless as much as possible in order to give the best possible chance for the epidemic to die.
+We now have good evidence that public health controls based on the principles of social distancing can reduce R0 and control epidemic spread.
+The balance between the costs and benefits of public health controls will be key in controlling the epidemic.
 Hong Kong University measures the effective R0 in Hong Kong.
 It is available here1.
 This is a good measure of the impact of the current public health measures in Hong Kong in real time.

 Figure 5 - Daily number of newly confirmed cases reported in Japan since January 10, 2020.

 Figure 6 - Daily number of newly confirmed cases reported in Italy since January 10, 2020.